ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 ## Guidelines

 Please remember that I'm adapting the advice [from the original article](http://www.lihaoyi.com/post/StrategicScalaStyleConcisenessNames.html#long-names-vs-short-names) for Swift – we owe that post and it's author [Li Haoyi](https://github.com/lihaoyi).
 Also remember that these are guidelines, not axioms: brea the rules if your intuition tells you to.
+These are listed in rough order of importance.
 Let's dive in!

 ### Wider-Scoped Names Should Be Longer